TheCocoaProject/cordova-plugin-nativestorage/README.md

 ```

 ##<a name="security"></a>Security
-Is it save to store a password via this plugin?
+Is it safe to store sensitive data via this plugin?
- - Yes and No, all stored values are only accessible by your application, which makes it save.
-However, the values can be viewed when the attacker has access to your phone's password (e.g. lock-pattern).
+ - Yes and No, all stored values are only accessible by your application, which makes it safe.
+However, the values can be viewed when the attacker has access to your phone's password (e.g. lock-pattern) through an un-encrypted back-up on Android (if back-up is enabled) or through root-access.
+The latter is only possible if the phone is rooted.
 An extra encryption mechanism would be of value when an extra user-supplied password is used.
 This mode is on our [Future Track](https://github.com/TheCocoaProject/cordova-plugin-nativestorage/wiki/Future-track) list.

 ##<a name="errors"></a>Errors
 Error object contains: